 You can send multiple letters of interest, but it’s extremely frowned upon to send more than one letter of intent.

-Learn more in our guide on Letter of Intent vs. Letter of Interest.
+Learn more: Letter of Intent vs. Letter of Interest.

 Perfect Every Aspect of the Application Process